Last update: 19 december 2020

 – data concerning criminal proceedings involving the data subject.

-3.2 The User also authorizes Cresta to record and store the following data for the purposes mentioned in point 4:
+3.2 The User also authorizes Cresta to process the following data for the purposes mentioned in point 4:

 – additional information requested by Cresta to the User in order to identify him or to prevent him from violating any of the provisions of the Policy;